naninovel/docs/docs/zh/api/index.md

 ID | Type | Description
 --- | --- | ---
-if | String |  A boolean [script expression](/zh/uide/script-expressions.md), controlling whether the command should execute. wait | Boolean | Whether the script player should wait for the async command to finish execution before executing the next one.
+if | String |  A boolean [script expression](/zh/guide/script-expressions), controlling whether the command should execute. wait | Boolean | Whether the script player should wait for the async command to finish execution before executing the next one.
 Has no effect when the command is executed instantly.

 </div>

-::: note
+::: info NOTE
 This API reference is valid for [Naninovel v1.11](https://github.com/Naninovel/Documentation/releases).
 :::